-- ^a Share option value was estimated as at 4 March 2008, using the Binomial valuation model. - ^b Deferred share value was estimated based on closing price of ordinary shares on 4 March 2008, i.e. S\$7.49. - ^c Represents non-cash component and comprises club and car benefits and employer's contributions to CPF. - d Remuneration share value was estimated based on closing price of ordinary shares on 4 March 2008, i.e. S\$7.49. - ^e Mr Pramukti Surjaudaja, President Director of PT Bank NISP (a subsidiary of the Bank), has declined to receive fees and remuneration shares for Non-executive Directors of OCBC Bank. - ^f Fees and remuneration shares for Non-executive Directors refer to those for 2007 financial year that are subject to approval by shareholders at the AGM on 17 April 2008.
+- Share option was valued using the Binomial valuation model.
+Represents non-cash component and comprises club and car benefits and employer's contribution to CPF.
+Value of remuneration shares was estimated based on closing price of ordinary shares on 11 March 2009, i.e. \$\$4.12.
+Directors who did not receive any remuneration shares because they did not serve a full annual term as non-executive Directors.
+Fees and remuneration shares for non-executive Directors refer to those for 2008 financial year that are subject to approval by shareholders at the AGM on 17 April 2009.